Verification Policies

 • Block - ClearIP will return a SIP 603 response.

 • Divert - ClearIP will return a diversion destination in the Contact header to the SBC.
+If a diversion destination is not configured on the SBC, ClearIP will return a SIP 603 response.

-If the SPAM indication feature in STI verification policies is configured, then users should ensure that any CNAM provisioning or modification functions external to ClearIP take place before the call is sent to ClearIP so that the SPAM indication is not overwritten.
+If the SPAM indication feature in STI Verification Policies is configured, then users should ensure that any CNAM provisioning or modification functions external to ClearIP take place before the call is sent to ClearIP so that the SPAM indication is not overwritten.

-Users can configure ClearIP to return in-band SIP Identity headers in the SIP response after ClearIP receives out-of-band tokens in its Call Placement Service.
-If the verification policy is configured with the Return Out-Of-Band Token field set to Yes, then for a given call, ClearIP checks if a token with a matching calling and called number exists in the Call Placement Service.
+Users can configure ClearIP to return in-band SIP Identity headers in the SIP response after ClearIP receives out-of-band PASSporTs in its Call Placement Service.
+If the verification policy is configured with the Return Out-Of-Band Token field set to Yes, then for a given call, ClearIP checks if a PASSporT with a matching calling and called number exists in the Call Placement Service.
 If so, then ClearIP converts the out-of-band token into an Identity header and returns the Identity header in the SIP response.

 Indication method

 ClearIP returns the verification result to the terminating service provider’s softswitch or SBC.
-Users can specify how that result is communicated: None, verstat, CNAM or verstat and CNAM.
+Users can specify how that result is communicated: None, Verstat, CNAM or Verstat and CNAM.

 None